AusClimateService/indices/README.md

 (i.e. if you're part of the Australian Climate Service), the easiest way to execute `run_icclim.py` is to run it with the version of Python installed at: `/g/data/xv83/dbi599/miniconda3/envs/icclim/bin/python`.
-For example,
+For example:
 ```
 $ /g/data/xv83/dbi599/miniconda3/envs/icclim/bin/python run_icclim.py -h
 ```

-If you'd like to run the script/s in your own Python environment, you'll need to install the following libraries using conda...
+If you'd like to run the script/s in your own Python environment, you'll need to install the following libraries using conda:
 ```
 conda install -c conda-forge icclim cmdline_provenance gitpython
 ```